Lai Mohammed: Politics

 In October 2002, Alhaji Lai Mohammed was a candidate for governor in the April 2003 Kwara State elections on the Alliance for Democracy platform.
 He was assaulted and five vehicles in his convoy were smashed in front of Senator Suleiman Ajadi's campaign office at Oke-Onigbin during a festivity.
 He served as Governor Tinubu's Chief of Staff during his first term.

 Mohammed is an active politician and was the National Publicity Secretary of All Progressive Congress (APC) in Nigeria.
 He was on 11 November 2015 sworn in by President Muhammadu Buhari as Minister of Information and Culture following his appointment and successful screening by the Nigerian Senate.
-On 21 August 2019 he was again sworn in by President Muhammadu Buhari as Minister of information and culture.
+On 21 August 2019, he was again re-appointed by President Muhammadu Buhari as Minister of Information and Culture.

 He has been accused by some local and international news about giving contradictory accounts of events in his country and false information.
 This is evidential in his #EndSARS accounts, which were at first, different from those claimed by the Lagos State government and the Nigerian Army.
 In his interview with DW TV, Tim Sebastian accused him of being "out of the loops" of his country's politics.

 He had accused CNN of being "desperate", after the international media released several footages, to prove the massacre of the protesters at the Lekki tollgate, Lagos, Nigeria.
-However, the CNN had requested for substantial proofs, to prove that the media outlet had reported "Fake news", as he claimed.
+However, CNN had requested substantial proof to prove that the media outlet had reported "Fake news," as he claimed.